Sandra Tanner oral history interviews, 1972-1983 PDF

 - Collection Number

 - The Sandra Tanner oral history interviews (1972-1983) is a set of transcripts of interviews with Sandra Tanner conducted by Scott H. Faulring and James V. D'Arc.
 Tanner, along with her husband, Jerald Tanner, founded the Modern Microfilm Co. in Salt Lake City.
 Topics discussed in the interviews include Mormon history and doctrine, Jerald Tanner, the Tanner family, Sandra Tanner's writing and other activities, and history of the Modern Microfilm Company.
 Also included are photocopies of correspondence, photographs, transcripts of converstions discussing Sandra Tanner, and bibliographies of publications.
+No Photocopying.

 - University of Utah Libraries, Special Collections.